 The grant of SER Rights to the BBC on a royalty free basis under clause 12.1 of the General Terms means that no separate payment (other than payment of the Licence Fee) will be made to the producer by the BBC in respect of the exercise of those rights by the BBC.
 Separately, BBC Worldwide receives revenues in respect of such retransmissions of commissioned programmes, such revenues being in respect of the licensing of the rights of the BBC as the broadcaster in its channels of these programmes and of the other works included in them.

-In line with Clause 10 of the BBC Code of Practice, this framework will be reviewed on a three-yearly basis, or sooner if mutually agreed.
+In line with Clause 10 of the BBC Code of Practice, this Framework will be reviewed on a three-yearly basis, or sooner if mutually agreed.

 Schedule Regarding Additional Material